 - If you are neutral, you will end up half and half.

 As the Hydrangeas age, sometimes a bit of red comes through the blooms.
 This is purely down to nature.
-Whilst you may see pictures around the web of blood red Hydrangeas, a dark pink is a more realistic result, particularly if you live in a hot climate.
+Whilst you may see pictures around the web of blood-red Hydrangeas, dark pink is a more realistic result, particularly if you live in a hot climate.

 We have included a very helpful video from The Grumpy Gardener that shows you in a couple of minutes how to change the color of hydrangeas to blue or pink.
-Click Play above ^
+Click Play above to view now ^

-Most plants grow best in this range, although some type of plant growth can take place anywhere between 3.5 and 10.”
-The soil is of particular significance to hydrangeas as acidity determines color.
+Most plants grow best in this PH range, although some type of plant growth can take place anywhere between 3.5 and 10.”
+The soil is of particular importance to hydrangeas as acidity determines the color.

-If the soil is acidic with a pH of around 4.5 to 5.0, the flowers will be light blue to electric or even peacock blue as is often the case in mountainous conditions.
-However, most garden soils are much less acidic and the flowers pink.
+If the soil is acidic with a pH level of around 4.5 to 5.0, the flowers will be light blue to electric blue or even peacock blue.
+This is often the case in mountainous conditions.